CodeIt-SADEAF/handout/README.md

 # Handouts for CodeIt Bootcamp Trial

-Welcome to CodeIt Bootcamp!
+Welcome to CodeIt Academy!
 This repository will used over the next 8 weeks for distribution of lesson materials.

 ## How to use